Some answers to common questions are listed below. For feature-specific FAQs, please see the menu options.

 If you haven't already, it would make sense to upload your raw DNA to all sites who accept transfers.
 This currently includes Gedmatch, MyHeritage and FamilyTreeDNA (assuming you didn't test with either of the latter two).
 For more information on this, please visit 'What do you need to get started'.

 You don't upload any raw DNA to DNA Painter.
 The site lets you 'paint' your own DNA by using the segments you share with your matches.
-When you create a blank DNA profile, this represents your chromosomes, with a maternal and paternal chromosome in each pair.
-You don't need to 'paint' yourself because the unpainted profile already represents you.
+When you create a blank chromosome map, this represents your chromosomes, with a maternal and paternal chromosome in each pair.
+You don't need to 'paint' yourself because the unpainted map already represents you.

 When you see segments overlapping on a chromosome, this doesn't necessarily mean that these people share the same segment of DNA.
 For each numbered chromosome pair, we all have both a maternal or paternal chromosome, but the comparisons made on Gedmatch and testing sites are not able to distinguish between the maternal and paternal chromosomes.